williamthom-as/pal/README.md

 Pal
 ===

-Pal is a tool for automating simple spreadsheet analysis.
+Pal is a tool for automating simple tabular data analysis.
 It provides just enough features to be useful.
-It has been primarily designed to assist with cloud billing reports, but can work generically across any CSV spreadsheet.
+It has been primarily designed to assist with cloud billing reports, but can work generically across any tabular CSV file.
 - **Reporting as Code**: Describe simple routines to **extract**, **filter** and **manipulate** data from spreadsheets.
   - Quickly filter, manipulate and transform your spreadsheet into consumable, understandable insight using one or more provided export functions (including CSV, chart, table, interactive report).
   - Export filtered data into common data formats for further analysis or visualisation in a different tool.